JonZeolla/Lab/tutorials/beginner/write/README.md

 ## `socketcand`
 The socketcand tool connects a network interface to a CAN interface on a host.
 This means that you are able to connect to one or multiple CAN busses that are connected to a host running this software, over an ethernet network connection.
 You could then send/receive messages to/from that CAN bus remotely.
+Below is an example of how you'd set that up.
-`cd ${HOME}/Desktop/Lab/external/socketcand
+`cd ${HOME}/Desktop/Lab/external/socketcand`
-./socketcand -i vcan0 -v`
+`./socketcand -i vcan0 -v`